AdobeDocs/genstudio.en/help/user-guide/approvals/request-review.md

 If you are the content creator, your draft Canvas displays the **[!UICONTROL Manage approvals]** button.
 Use this button to open a popup from which you can remove or add approvers throughout the review and approval process.

 Approver names are listed on this pane with a [!DNL Notified] status after the approval requests have launched.
+See [Approve content](/help/user-guide/approval/approve-content.md) for an overview of GenStudio approval tasks.